 - Find your most productive work times, locations, and patterns.

 - Track time for each project or task separately.
-Get a better estimate for the time required for similar projects in the future.
+Get a better estimate of the time required for similar projects in the future.

 - Discover and eliminate time leaks and start earning more money.